google/skia/site/user/api/SkPixmap_Reference.md

 const uint16_t* addr16() const
 </pre>

-Returns readable base pixel address.
+returns readable pixel address as 16-bit pointerReturns readable base pixel address.
 Result is addressable as unsigned 16-bit words.
 Will trigger an assert() if <a href="SkImageInfo_Reference#Color_Type">Color Type</a> is not <a href="SkImageInfo_Reference#SkColorType">kRGB 565 SkColorType</a> or
 <a href="SkImageInfo_Reference#SkColorType">kARGB 4444 SkColorType</a>, and is built with SK_DEBUG defined.